 - Avocados: Aside from improving cholesterol levels and decreasing the risk of heart disease, avocado lowers the danger of developing type 2 diabetes thanks to its high monounsaturated fat content.

-- Beans: A 2012 study suggests that a cup of legumes daily can result in better blood sugar control and lower blood pressure.
+- Beans: A 2012 study suggests that a cup of legumes daily can better blood sugar control and lower blood pressure.

 - Blueberries: The high fiber content in blueberries may reduce the risk of diabetes and cognitive decline.
 Additionally, it can help keep the blood sugar stable, according to the National Institutes of Health’s National Diabetes Education program director Joanne Gallivan, MS, RD.

 - Broccoli: Like asparagus, broccoli is non-starchy.
 It is also rich in vitamin C, the antioxidant beta-carotene, folate, and fiber.

 - Carrots: Noted for their high vitamin A content, carrots also lower type 2 diabetes risk.
 This is even true for individuals who have a genetic susceptibility to the disease, according to a 2013 study from Stanford University School of Medicine.

 - Cranberries: Cranberries are best known for preventing urinary tract infections.
 Cranberries can fit perfectly into a diabetic meal plan.
 Cranberries have an abundance of phytonutrients such as anthocyanins.

 - Fish: Seafood has a lower unhealthy saturated fat and cholesterol than most meats.
 It is also a good source of omega-3 fatty acids.